The One Spark Foundation Board of Directors meets once a month. The goals for our Directors are as follows:

 - Support the philosophy and vision, as written by Founder and Executive Director Lori S. Peters

-- Support public relation efforts in the community
+- Support public relations efforts in the community

 The Board of Directors is not involved in the day to day operations of One Spark Academy.